davidramiro/fritzgandi/README.md

 WantedBy=multi-user.target
 ```

 Don't run this as root.
-Make sure your `User` has access rights to the `WorkingDirectory` where the jar file stays.
+Make sure your `User` has access rights to the `WorkingDirectory` where the jar file is in.

 Reload daemon, start the service, check its status: